bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     }
 ~~~

+If the RC does not provide a suitable interaction mechanism, the
+AS cannot contact the RO asynchronously, and the AS determines
+that interaction is required, then the AS SHOULD return an
+error since the RC will be unable to complete the
+request without authorization.

 ### Redirect to an Arbitrary URL {#request-interact-redirect}

 If the client is capable of directing the user to a URL defined